caspiankeyes/AISecForge-arXiv-Publication/README.md

    - **Security Expertise Premium**: Security expertise will command increasing premium in the marketplace
    - **Security Ecosystem Expansion**: A robust ecosystem of security tools, services, and expertise will develop around the framework

-The LLMSecForge framework has established a new paradigm for AI security, transforming ad hoc approaches into a structured discipline with rigorous methodologies, quantifiable metrics, and comprehensive coverage.
+The AISecForge framework has established a new paradigm for AI security, transforming ad hoc approaches into a structured discipline with rigorous methodologies, quantifiable metrics, and comprehensive coverage.
 As AI systems become increasingly critical infrastructure, this framework will continue to evolve as the foundation for ensuring their security, trustworthiness, and regulatory compliance.

-# LLMSecForge: AI Governance, Compliance, and Security Risk Mitigation Framework
+# AISecForge: AI Governance, Compliance, and Security Risk Mitigation Framework

 ## 1. Introduction to AI Security Governance